A whole family year, typeset and printed, with the stories kept alongside.

 Lynn · voice note · privateTry it here

-Nothing leaves this page until you choose to save it.
-If you join, the same line can become a voice note — with the people and places still attached.
+Nothing leaves this page unless you save it.
+Join, and that same line can become a voice note, with the people and places kept alongside it.

-A small line today can become part of your family archive tomorrow.
+A few words today can grow into something your whole family keeps.
 Write a little more first.

 Step inside